 Effective outsourcing of certain non-critical business functions will enable a SME to focus resources on key tasks for growth.
 Which aspects of the business should be outsourced and which to keep in-house?

-At this stage, you’re probably looking into outsourcing some functions to stay lean and manage your time more effectively.
+At this stage, you’re probably looking into outsourcing some business functions to stay lean and manage your time more effectively.